 Graduates’ Twitter-inspired videogame taking gaming world by storm - Following its launch Hashtag Dungeon has been Greenlit for development on Steam, one of the largest digital distribution networks.
 Developed by Sean Oxspring and Kieran Hicks, as a project for their Games Computing undergraduate degree at Lincoln, the game has been compared to Nintendo’s original Zelda.

 The MComp is a four-year degree programme which enhances and extends the equivalent BSc (Hons) programme.
-It includes an industry-related project, some optional study modules and a substantial Masters level project.
-Taking a fourth year of study allows you to study at Masters Level and both deepen and broaden your knowledge and understanding.
-This can provide you with a stronger CV and give you a distinct edge in the job market.
+It provides the opportunity to study a range of modules at Master’s level and to complete a substantive project in an area of specific personal interest.
+Studying at Master’s level enables you to both deepen and broaden your knowledge and understanding.
+This can provide you with a stronger CV and may give you a distinct edge in the job market.

-The MComp Games Computing degree at Lincoln aims to equip you with the skills necessary for a technical career within the creative games and entertainment industry, including mobile games, social media games and console game development.
+The MComp Games Computing degree at Lincoln aims to equip graduates with the skills necessary for a technical career within the creative games and entertainment industry, including mobile, social media and console game development.

-Strong conceptual and methodological grounding in both games design and games development makes Lincoln’s Games Computing programme unique.
-You are encouraged to recognise that software engineering is as important as creative design in the success of computer game products, and to explore the role of games as contemporary cultural artefacts.
-You develop software that targets desktop, mobile and console platforms.
+The strong conceptual and methodological grounding in both games design and games development makes Lincoln’s Games Computing course distinctive.
+Students are encouraged to recognise that software engineering is as important as creative design in the success of computer game products, and to explore the role of games as contemporary cultural artefacts.
+On the course, you can develop software that targets desktop, mobile and console platforms.

-The degree explores games programming, 3D graphics, mathematics, games engine programming and other specialist topics such as artificial intelligence and social gaming.
+The course explores games design and games programming, 3D graphics, mathematics, games engine programming and other specialist topics such as artificial intelligence and social gaming.
 You have the opportunity to develop both the technical skills and critical conceptual skills that are much sought after in the video games industry.

-This course is accredited by the following The British Computer Society.
+This course is accredited by The British Computer Society.

 The University of Lincoln is also affiliated with The Institution of Analysts and Programmers.

-In addition, the School is a member of the Independent Game Developers Association (TIGA).
+In addition, Lincoln’s School of Computer Science is a member of The British Interactive Media Association and The Independent Game Developers’ Association (TIGA).